Effect of Polyphenols Intake on Obesity-Induced Maternal Programming

 Univ Sao Francisco USF, Post Grad Program Hlth Sci, BR-12916900 Braganca Paulista, SP, Brazil

-Green Published, Green Submitted
+imagen Green Published, Green Submitted